Logo

 Val Kilmer appeared in the 2017 film The Snowman, opposite Michael Fassbender and Rebecca Ferguson and directed by Tomas Alfredson.

-On June 7,2018, it was confirmed Val Kilmer would be reprising his role as Tom "Iceman" Kazansky for the Top Gun sequel Top Gun: Maverick, which was released on May 27,2022.
+Val Kilmer reprised his role as Tom "Iceman" Kazansky for the Top Gun sequel Top Gun: Maverick.

-In 2011, Val Kilmer sold his 6,000-acre ranch in New Mexico, where he would track, hike, fish, and raise bison.
+In 2011, Val Kilmer sold his 6,000-acre New Mexico ranch, where he would trek, hike, fish, and raise bison.

 Val Kilmer was married to actress Joanne Whalley from March 1988 to February 1996.

-Val Kilmer is known for being difficult to work with and having feuds with some of the actors with whom he has worked, notably The Island of Dr Moreau co-star Marlon Brando and Red Planet and Heat co-star Tom Sizemore.
+Val Kilmer had a reputation for being difficult to work with and having feuds with some of the actors with whom he worked, notably The Island of Dr Moreau co-star Marlon Brando and Red Planet and Heat co-star Tom Sizemore.

 Val Kilmer was really professional and gentlemanly, and a terrific actor.